• Skip to main content

 One of the loveliest culinary events I’ve had the fortune to be invited to, and I do hope that the Caravaglio wines will become stronger in Malta.
 I myself headed straight to the Enba website the following day to deplete their stores of Infatata, so – hello summer.
 Joking apart, I can’t wait to serve this wine while hosting.
 Now if only I could just convince Chef David to also do the honours!

-Filed Under: FOOD, NEWS Tagged With: Antonino Caravaglio wines, Malta fine dining, Malta restaurants, The Harbour Club
+Filed Under: NEWS, FOOD Tagged With: Antonino Caravaglio wines, Malta fine dining, Malta restaurants, The Harbour Club

 Primary Sidebar